fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 # Device Considerations

-This draft targets devices that have a boot loader that run in less threat 100K bytes of flash and less than 23 K bytes of RAM.
+This draft targets devices that have a boot loader that run in less threat 100K bytes of flash and less than 32K bytes of RAM.

 There are certain types of devices that delete the firmware image except for the boot-loader before proceeding with the upgrade.